Other Information

 2) The main features for detail are eyes as this is usually the first thing that draws you in.
 Ideally, they need to be visible in images rather than just a dark area when the light is poor.

-3) Photos should be clear and in focus.
+3) Photos should be clear, well lit and in focus.

 4) Try and avoid using a flash.
 A natural light source on the pet’s face shows up detail and colour better.
-Take photos outside, rather than indoors, especially is using a Smart Phone camera.
+Take photos outside, rather than indoors.

 5) The larger resolution photo size you have, the better.
 This shows up the finer details when enlarging.
 Low resolution images and cropped small photos are not the best to work from as resolution is often poor when enlarged to a workable size, losing important detail.
 If this is the only photo you have, then I will do my best from the image provided.